EvSecDev/SCMP/README.md

     - `mv controller_v* /usr/local/bin/controller`
 3. To generate a new git repository, run this command:
     - `controller --new-repo /path/to/you/new/repo:main`
-4. **Optional**: If you want a sample configuration file, run this command
+    - 3a) **Optional**: If you want a sample configuration file, run this command
       - `controller --install-default-config`
-5. **Optional**: If you want to install the AppArmor profile, run this command
+    - 3b) **Optional**: If you want to install the AppArmor profile, run this command
       - `sudo controller --install-apparmor-profile`
+    - 3c) **Optional**: If you want bash auto-completion for the controller arguments, see the snippet to add to your `~/.bashrc` in the Notes section
-6. Configure the SSH configuration file for all the remote Linux hosts you wish to manage (see comments in config for what the fields mean)
+4. Configure the SSH configuration file for all the remote Linux hosts you wish to manage (see comments in config for what the fields mean)
-7. Done!
+5. Done!
 Proceed to remote preparation

 ### Remote Preparation